schmoelder/diss/doc/06_operating_modes/flip_flop/flip_flop.md

 :name: flip_flop_bulk
 :scale: 100%

 **Left:** Concentration profile at the inlet of the column. **Center**: Bulk concentration at different times.
-The flow direction is indicated by the arrow. **Right:** concentration profile at the system outlet.
+The flow direction is indicated by the arrow. **Right:** Concentration profile at the system outlet.
 ```

 (flip_flop_validation)=